5 min read

-Your hands shouldn’t be the bottleneck in your development workflow, and voice-to-text tools make it possible to speak code, documentation, and prompts at natural conversational speed instead of tapping away on a keyboard.
+Your hands shouldn't be the bottleneck in your development workflow, and voice-to-text tools make it possible to speak code, documentation, and prompts at natural conversational speed instead of tapping away on a keyboard.
 These tools continue to grow in capability, giving developers a fresh way to write, refactor, and probe ideas quickly while staying fully engaged with the logic of their projects.
+For example, a developer might speak a full prompt to Cursor (describing a function's inputs, expected output, and edge cases) in under 20 seconds, where typing the same prompt would take two minutes.
+Or they might narrate inline documentation for a complex module without ever leaving the keyboard shortcut that keeps their IDE in focus.
 We compared the top options to see which ones actually understand programming languages with enough accuracy to be useful and which ones are still prone to constant corrections, awkward pauses, or misheard syntax that break your focus and slow down creative momentum.

 TLDR: